-If you want to deduct all of your travel expenses (i.e. flight or driving costs) then you need to be traveling primarily for business.
-You can deduct 100% of your travel expenses according to the IRS as long as more than fifty percent of your trip was business related.
+If you want to deduct all of your travel expenses (i.e. flight or driving costs), then you need to be traveling primarily for business.
+You can deduct 100 percent of your travel expenses according to the IRS as long as more than 50 percent of your trip was business-related.

 Example: Judy was traveling on a five day trip.
 For her, three out of five business days she spent in Florida were related to her investing business.
 Since more than 50% of her time was spent on real estate investing activities, then the entire cost of the would be tax deductible to Judy.

 Each day that you are traveling provides you opportunities to capture tax deductions.
-100% of your hotel, gratuity, car rental and 50% of your food costs may be tax deductible.
+One hundred percent of your hotel, gratuity, car rental and 50% of your food costs may be tax deductible.

 Example: Judy is away on a business trip for four days and has meetings planned with investors most of those days.
 She can deduct the costs for her meals and entertainment for those days.
 In fact, even if Judy decided to eat by herself on these days those would still be tax deductions if the primary reason for this trip was related to her investing business.